Billy Butcher: Dear Becky

 In Dear Becky, set twelve years after Butcher's death, Hughie is sent Butcher's diary by an unknown individual, leading him to confront his past actions and killing Butcher.
 As Hughie reads through the diary, Butcher's past actions and moral justifications are elaborated upon, including torturing and murdering renegade Supes (including children), and how he developed his plans for a genocide focused on Supes.
 Ultimately, Rayner is revealed to have sent Hughie the diary in an attempt to intimidate him so she could restart her political campaign; Hughie then reveals that Butcher had proof of the various war crimes she had committed which he kept to himself, instead having chosen to posthumously ruin her career with a sex scandal.

 Television series

-The Boys (2019–present)
+The Boys (2019–2026)

 In the streaming television series adaptation, Karl Urban portrays the character.
 Unlike the comic series, Butcher has a beard, although he was clean shaven until his wife disappeared, presumed dead, with Butcher mistakenly believing that Homelander killed her, while seeking to take down Vought International as a whole as a result.
 Luca Villacis and Josh Zaharia portray a younger Butcher in flashbacks in the third season, while Jeffrey Dean Morgan additionally portrays an incarnation of Butcher in the fourth season as "Joe Kessler".